Moseco/sagase/README.md

 Download the following files and place them in `assets/dictionary_source/`

-- [Vocab file from Electronic Dictionary Research and Development Group.](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) Version used for this project is the `JMdict_e_examp` (English only, with examples).
+- [Vocab dictionary file from Electronic Dictionary Research and Development Group.](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) Version used for this project is the `JMdict_e_examp` (English only, with examples).

+- [Kanji dictionary file from Electronic Dictionary Research and Development Group.](http://www.edrdg.org/wiki/index.php/KANJIDIC_Project) Version used for this project is the `kanjidic2` (contains all 13,108 kanji).

 ## Feature list